All-Purpose Joint Compound

 The Catch

 Hot mud is harder than regular compound when cured.
 Sanding it is work.
 If you don't get your finish coat smooth while wet, you'll be grinding away with the sander.
-Carlos refuses to use it for final coats for exactly this reason.
+Eli refuses to use it for final coats for exactly this reason.

 Also, you can't save mixed hot mud.
 Once water hits powder, the clock starts.
 Any leftover gets tossed.
 Mix small batches until you know your pace.